unicode-org/cjk-symbols/README.md

 ### Building the fonts

-In this repository, all necessary files are in place for building the CID-keyed OpenType/CFF and TrueType fonts, and the *build.sh* file can simply be executed.
+In this repository, all necessary files are in place for building the name-keyed OpenType/CFF and TrueType fonts, and the *build.sh* file can simply be executed.

 ## Getting Involved